abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /qt/src/lib/core/c/obj/meta
 /qt/lib/so/core/src/c/obj/meta

-If being navigated in relative path way i.e. not starting it with character /, the given path will always search for anywhere in any depth of under current directory, does not have to be directly on current directory, If it needs to be limited to search for directly under current directory, precede (start) it with ./
+If being navigated in relative path way i.e. not started with character / then the given path will always be searched for anywhere in any depth of under current directory, does not have to be directly on current directory, If it needs to be limited to search for directly on current directory, precede (start) it with ./

 Suppose previous explicit part of path exists only where it's specified i.e. meta is a file/directory only under core dir. being under any directory being under any dir. under qt directory.